christoph-phillips/blog/content/blog/zone-2-training-for-fell-runners.md

-  Here's a picture of my winning ceremony at the lost Shepherd Fell race, where the field fell apart and I was able to keep going thanks to Zone 2 training.
+  Here's a picture of my winning ceremony at the lost Shepherd Fell race, where the field slowed down and I was able to keep going thanks to Zone 2 training.

   ![I consider Zone 2 training responsible for my wins at longer